AdobeDocs/experience-manager-65.en/help/sites-deploying/web-console.md

 * **Refresh Packages**

-  This will check the references of all packages and refresh as necessary.
+  This checks the references of all the packages and refreshes, as necessary.

   For example, after an update both the old and new version may still be running due to prior references.
-This option will check and move all references to the new version, allowing the old version to stop.
+This option checks and moves all references to the new version, allowing the old version to stop.

 * **Start**